Democrats suspect of way Republicans overrode Kelly’s redistricting veto

 TOPEKA, Kan.
-(FOX4KC) — The Kansas House voted Wednesday to override a veto of a new congressional district map for the state, joining the Senate in bypassing the governor’s block.
+(WDAF) — The Kansas House voted Wednesday to override a veto of a new congressional district map for the state, joining the Senate in bypassing the governor’s block.

 But it’s how Kansas Republicans got there that has some Democrats feeling uneasy.